cdelgehier/oio-docs/doc/source/user-guide/openiocli.rst

 Here are the optional arguments which can be used:

-- ``--marker`` : Indicates where to start the listing from.
+- ``--marker``: Indicates where to start the listing from.
-- ``--end_marker`` : Indicates where to stop the listing.
+- ``--end_marker``: Indicates where to end the listing.
-- ``--prefix`` : If set, the listing only includes objects whose name begin with its value.
+- ``--prefix``: If set, the listing only includes objects whose name begin with its value.
-- ``--delimiter`` : If set, excludes the objects whose name contains its value.
+- ``--delimiter``: If set, excludes objects whose name contains its value.
   Only takes a single character.
 It can also be combined with the ``--prefix`` for advanced listings.
-- ``--limit`` : Indicates the maximum number of objects to return in the listing.
+- ``--limit``: Indicates the maximum number of objects to return in the listing.

-To illustrate these features, create those files and store them in a container
+To illustrate these features, create these files and store them in a container

    .. code-block:: console